MineGumus/MineGumus/README.md

 - 👀 I’m interested in learning Amazon Web Services
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on anything that can help you.
 I worked as an instructor and mentor for 18 years.
--  I reall like to help others.
-Besides this, I love reading book and gardening.
+-  I really like to help others.
+Besides this, I love reading books and gardening.
 - 📫 How to reach me ...

 <!---